AngelVeloz1506/TEAM-DELTA-WRO-2025-Panama/README.md

 **TEAM DELTA Δ** proudly represents the **Dominican Republic** in the **World Robot Olympiad 2025 – Panama**, competing in the *Future Engineers* category.

-This repository documents the development of our autonomous vehicle: its **design process, 3D models, electronic circuits, coding, and iterative improvements**.
+This repository documents the development of our autonomous vehicle: its **design process, 3D models, electronic circuits, coding, and improvements**.

 We are committed to combining **engineering, innovation, and teamwork** to achieve outstanding results in the 2025 season.